klauern/pr-pal/memory-bank/activeContext.md

 ## Current Work Focus

-**✅ COMPLETED**: Implemented direct URL navigation for PR reviews with auto-registration capabilities
+**✅ COMPLETED**: Implemented tab cleanup when repositories are removed

-**NEW FEATURE**: Direct PR review access via URL pattern `/repos/:owner/:repo_name/reviews/:pr_number`
+**NEW FEATURE**: Automatic cleanup of open PR review tabs when a repository is deleted

 ## Direct URL Navigation Feature - IMPLEMENTED ✅